 If your second retirement date occurs in less than one year, your retirement is reinstated.
 If it follows completion of at least one year but less than three years of creditable service, your annuity will be recomputed using the law in effect on your first retirement date.
 If at least three years of creditable service have been established after you re-enter active membership, your annuity will be recomputed based on current law, including any legislation that changed benefits while you were in retirement the first time.

 Chapter 12: Medicare and Social Security

-As an active TRS member, you may be required to contribute toward Medicare coverage.
-However, you do not contribute to Social Security on your TRS-covered earnings.
 We will not reduce your TRS benefit because of any Social Security benefit you may receive.

 Medicare